Viola Smith

 Viola Clara Smith (née Schmitz; November 29, 1912 – October 21, 2020) was an American drummer best known for her work in orchestras, swing bands, and popular music from the 1920s until 1975.
-She was one of the first professional female drummers.
+She was one of the first professional female drummers, and was the world's longest-lived female drummer, dying in October 2020 at the age of 107.
 She played five times on The Ed Sullivan Show, as well as in two films and the Broadway musical Cabaret.

 Early life

 Schmitz was born in Mount Calvary, Wisconsin, on November 29, 1912.
 She grew up there with seven sisters and two brothers.
 All learned piano first, but only the girls were to be in an "all-girl" orchestra conceived by their father.
 She chose to drum because the other instruments she liked were already played by her older siblings (she was the sixth child).
 Her parents operated a concert hall and tavern in neighboring Fond du Lac.